iljapanic/mdef/src/reflections/week-05/index.md

 ### [Tomás Díez](https://iaac.net/dt_team/tomas-diez/)

 Tomás has a natural ability to convey complex ideas in an understandable and relatable manner.
 I especially enjoy his willingness   to openly talk about the paradoxes, contradictions and sometimes outright hypocrisies of living as an informed/concerned citizen in a modern urban setting.
-Tomás’s also has an aptitude to portray rather disturbing realities in somehow positive light which is a skill that I hope to acquire over time.
+Tomás also has an aptitude to portray rather disturbing realities in somehow positive light which is a skill that I hope to acquire over time.

 ### Mariana Quintero